Frequently Asked Questions

 Testing and Positive Cases

-If you receive a positive COVID-19 test result, please immediately isolate yourself from others.
-Read more on our University Protocols page.
+If you receive a positive COVID-19 or flu test result, visit our University Protocols page.
 If you have questions, please email health@bgsu.edu

 Student Experience

-BGSU will follow recommendations from Centers for Disease Control and Prevention (CDC) guidance in regards to isolation for students, faculty and staff.
+BGSU will follow recommendations from Centers for Disease Control and Prevention (CDC).

 • You and your roommate(s) should discuss if you would like to remain in your room(s) together if one or all of you are sick.

-• Students who feel sick, test positive for COVID-19 or prefer to avoid illness are encouraged to return home, if they are able to.
+• Students who feel sick, test positive for COVID-19 or flu, or prefer to avoid illness are encouraged to return home, if they are able to.

 • Students should have a plan if they test positive or come into close contact with others who are sick during the school year.
-The university will not be able to provide isolation or quarantine housing for COVID-19 during the 2023-24 academic year.
+The University will not be able to provide isolation housing for respiratory illnesses during the 2024-25 academic year.

 • Students will be expected to secure meals on their own.
+While you are sick, please wear a face covering when leaving your room and choose to-go options for meals.
 The Starship delivery robots are available for on-campus food delivery, as well as several food delivery options such as Uber Eats or DoorDash.
-For those in isolation who need to secure food or items, please wear a face covering when leaving your room and choose to-go options for meals during the isolation period.

-For sick or COVID-19 positive students in single-occupancy rooms, a student may choose to isolate in their room on campus or return home, if they are able.
+For sick or COVID-19 or flu positive students in single-occupancy rooms, a student may choose to stay in their room on campus or return home if they are able.

 We recommend you contact BGSU International Programs and Partnerships at 419-372-2247 or international@bgsu.edu.